luci/luci-go/lucicfg/doc/README.md

     allow_owner_if_submittable = None,
     tree_status_host = None,
     retry_config = None,
+    cancel_stale_tryjobs = None,
     verifiers = None,
 )
 ```

-Defines a set of refs to be watched by the CQ and a set of verifiers to run
+Defines a set of refs to watch and a set of verifier to run.

-whenever there's a pending approved CL for a ref in the watched set.
+The CQ will run given verifiers whenever there's a pending approved CL for
+a ref in the watched set.

 #### Arguments {#luci.cq_group-args}